androlo/standard-contracts/README.md

 itm.toBool(); // True

 // This is the RLP encoding of [[1, 2], 1, [1, 2, 3]]
-// Bytes can't actually be assigned like this, just for show.
 /* data = "0xC8C2010201C3010203" */

 var itm = rlpList.toRLPItem();